Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 They wanted photos with us (and we gladly obliged) only to realize they actually wanted money.
 As we left, they started running after us trying to sell necklaces and trinkets.
 We were so over it, we called the Uber and counted down the seconds until we were in our hotel.

-#10.
-Stomach issues are super common while visiting Egypt
+#11.
+Stomach issues are common while visiting Egypt

 Finally, let’s discuss the last reason I won’t be visiting Egypt again.
 Granted, this is the most inconsequential reason.